orvyl/the-blog-service/README.md

 1. All fields are required.
 2. Email format must be valid.
 3. Password must be at least 5 characters.
+4. Make sure email is not yet registered.

 `Response: 201 - Created`
 ```json